Help With Grief

 Individual Grief Counseling

 There are times when individual counseling is needed in addition to, or instead of, a support group.
 Such times may include if an individual becomes stuck in grief and the intensity of the grief experience does not decrease over time.
 If the depression, which is a normal stage of grief, becomes chronic, or persistent, individual counseling should be considered, or if the individual is experiencing suicidal thoughts.
-Additional factors, such as trauma and the sudden death of a loved one, can complicate and add to the weight of grief.
+Additional factors, such as a traumatic and/or sudden death of a loved one, can complicate and add to the weight of grief.
 Call today to determine if individual grief counseling will meet your needs.

 Corporate Grief Crisis Counseling